Five Fintech Blockchain Trends In 2023

 According to the Atlanta Council, 144 countries, representing 95% of global GDP, are already looking to pilot their CBDC.
 Virtual money is less expensive than cash.
 CBDCs have lower fees.
 Digital currencies can help include more people in the financial system and track money.
 This can reduce illegal money and the income gap.

-The infrastructure of CBDC depends on Fintech blockchain technology, which uses the concepts of distributed ledger that help settle peer-to-peer transactions hassle-free.
-CBDC can be launched without the use of blockchain technology, but the majority of governments are using fintech blockchain in the process.
+The infrastructure of CBDC depends on Fintech blockchain technology, which uses the concepts of distributed ledger.
+It helps settle peer-to-peer transactions hassle-free.
+CBDC can be launched without the use of blockchain technology, but the majority of governments use blockchain.

 NFT or Non-Fungible Tokens